 Today, on the other hand, I only got a few inches in each bucket.

-It takes 40 parts of sap to make 1 part of syrup.
+It takes approximately 40 parts of sap to make 1 part of syrup.

-I’m going to give you a few days to get your supplies.
-You still have time to tap your trees.
-I waited for over 10 years to do this and the second I inserted that tap and sweet sap started running out I could have punched myself in the throat for not having done it sooner.
+I waited for over 10 years to tap my tree and the second I inserted that tap and sweet sap started running out I could have punched myself in the throat for not having done it sooner.

 7,453.
 The number of minutes I spent attempting to come up with a clever closing line for this post.